Mark-Cooper-Janssen-Vooles/javascript/README.md

 ---
 ## Equality
 - Strinct Equality `a === b`
-  - pretty much the same as 'same value qaulity' except two rare cases
+  - pretty much the same as 'same value equality' except two rare cases
 - Loose equality `a == b`
   - many issues arise, do not use in modern code.
-- same value qaulity `Object.is(a, b)`
+- same value equality `Object.is(a, b)`
   - points to the same value

 ---